Viva-Maina/Viva-Maina/README.md

-- 👋 Hi, I’m @Viva-Maina
+- 👋 Hi, I’m @Viva
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on anything, really
+- 💞️ I’m looking to collaborate on anything HTML and CSS for now..
 - 📫 How to reach me right here
 - 😄 Pronouns: ...
 - ⚡ Fun fact: Tha Carter III by goated poet, Lil Wayne, sold one million copies it's first week in 2008 during the recession